A puppy chewing his bed is just following his natural instincts. But, this behavior can be frustrating and expensive for us as owners.

 Because pups require more focus than most new puppy owners expect.

-It is possible to raise a puppy while you work full time, but it’s always easy.
+It is possible to raise a puppy while you work full time, but it’s not always easy.

 You need to get a tight schedule going for their daily routine, which involves lots of company and plenty of interaction.